disulfidebond/sra_toolkit_installAndExamples/sra_upload.md

 * tissue: you must enter a value, 'not collected', or 'not applicable' here
 * all other columns: the values are not required, however, it is **strongly** encouraged for you to do so.
 If you have replicates, it is a very good idea to enter this in the description field

-Note 1: The file 'Model.organism.animal.1.0.example.xlsx' has been attached, and was used for the MES paper SRA upload.
+Note 1: The file 'sra_upload_example.xlsx' is an example, and is in the folder 'example_files'.
+All fields to the right after 'tissue' are not required, but it is a good idea to enter as much information as possible.

 Note 2: If you receive an error 'sample name not entered', when you did enter a value for sample name, re-download the template SRA spreadsheet and start over.

 7) Metadata:
 This may vary depending on you analysis, and at this step use the provided spreadsheet as a guide ONLY.
 Create your own from scratch with the appropriate column headers indicated by the web-based table or follow the attached Excel Spreadsheet 'SRA_metadata_example.xlsx'.

 8) Upload Data:

+* An example metadata upload file 'SRA_metadata_acc_example.xlsx' is in the folder 'example_files'.

 To upload the data, there are two recommended ways; but always download the Aspera Connect client here: https://downloads.asperasoft.com/connect2/